DanielGustDev/Bestell-App/README.md

 # Bestell-App
-Web application to add items so a cart and to order them
+Web application to add items to a cart and to order them